sirech/talk-applications-instead-of-libraries/presentation.md

 ## That's it? 🤔

----

-## With great power ...

 ???

-- just because you can, doesn't mean you need to expose any component
+- This is enough to expose a module, but there's more behind making an application remote

 ---